Effective resistance is more than distance: Laplacians, Simplices and the Schur complement: Graphs, Laplacians and Simplices

 \subsection{Simplices}

-A \emph{simplex} is a geometric object \footnote{It is important to note that our geometric notion of simplices is quite different from the topological notion of a simplex, which is only concerned with the structure of a simplex up to homeomorphisms or the abstract/combinatorial notion of simplices, for which simplices are simply a collection of subsets of elements with the collection being closed under the subset relation.} that generalizes points ($d=0$), line segments ($d=1$) and triangles ($d=2$) to any dimension $d$, see Figure \ref{fig: simplices in different dimensions}.
+A \emph{simplex} is a geometric object\footnote{It is important to note that our geometric notion of simplices is different from the topological notion of a simplex, which is only concerned with the structure of a simplex up to homeomorphisms or the abstract/combinatorial notion of simplices, for which simplices are simply a collection of subsets of elements with the collection being closed under the subset relation.} that generalizes points ($d=0$), line segments ($d=1$) and triangles ($d=2$) to any dimension $d$, see Figure \ref{fig: simplices in different dimensions}.
 The classic characterization ``{three non-collinear points in the plane determine a triangle}" translates to ``{$n$ affinely independent points in $\mathbb{R}^{n-1}$ determine a simplex}" in this generalized setting.
-More precisely, a set of $n$ points $s_i\in\mathbb{R}^{n-1}$ such that the vectors $\lbrace s_i-s_j\rbrace_{i\neq j}$ are linearly independent for any $j$, determines a simplex $S$ as their convex hull.
+More precisely, a set of $n$ points\footnote{These points may also lie in an $(n-1)$-dimensional subspace of a larger-dimensional latent space.} $s_i\in\mathbb{R}^{n-1}$ such that for any $j$ the vectors $\lbrace s_i-s_j\rbrace_{i\neq j}$ are linearly independent, determines a simplex $S$ as their convex hull.
 Such points $s_i$ are indexed by $i\in\mathcal{N}$ and are called the \emph{vertices} of $S$.
 We will also use the notation $S=[s_1~\dots~s_n]$ to denote the $(n-1)\times n$ vertex matrix with columns equal to the vertex vectors.

 \\ We will mainly be interested in \emph{equivalence classes} of simplices, where two simplices are equivalent (congruent) if their vertex matrices satisfy